High Temperature Vapour Permeability measurement in Industrial processes

 Our range of sensors, use a wide range of physical principals and enable the equipment to be used across an unprecedented variety of applications to characterise an ever expanding range of materials, compounds, containers, products and laminates.
 Temperatures can range from around up to around 1300 C.

 The permeability meters are highly automated and can cope with several samples at a time.
 It needs very little re-calibration and requires, at most, minimal training.
-Sensitivities depend on sensors, gasses and materials but are usually in the PPM (Parts Per Million) range, PPB for some materials.
+Sensitivities depend on sensors, gases and materials but are usually in the PPM (Parts Per Million) range, PPB for some materials.
 Results are both accurate and highly repeatable.

 We also offers a consultancy service for laboratories that need to measure permeability of complex new materials and assemblages.